bids-standard/bids-specification/specification.md

         sub-<label>[_ses-<session_label>][_acq-<label>]_dir-<dir_label>[_run-<run_index>]_epi.json
 ```

 The phase-encoding polarity (PEpolar) technique combines two or more Spin Echo EPI scans with different phase encoding directions to estimate the underlying inhomogeneity/deformation map.
 Examples of tools using this kind of images are FSL TOPUP, AFNI 3dqwarp and SPM.
 In such a case, the phase encoding direction is specified in the corresponding JSON file as one of: `i`, `j`, `k`, `i-`, `j-`, `k-`.
-For these differentially phase encoded sequences, one also needs to specify the Total Readout Time defined as the time (in seconds) from the center of the first echo to the center of the last echo (aka “FSL definition” - see [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup/Faq#How_do_I_know_what_phase-encode_vectors_to_put_into_my_--datain_text_file.3F) and [here](https://lcni.uoregon.edu/kb-articles/kb-0003) how to calculate it).
+For these differentially phase encoded sequences, one also needs to specify the Total Readout Time defined as the time (in seconds) from the center of the first echo to the center of the last echo (aka "FSL definition" - see [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/topup/Faq#How_do_I_know_what_phase-encode_vectors_to_put_into_my_--datain_text_file.3F) and [here](https://lcni.uoregon.edu/kb-articles/kb-0003) how to calculate it).
 For example

 ```JSON
 {